Selling Rental Properties - National Residential

 Landlord sells his tenanted property portfolio with National Residential for £500,000 in just 26 days

-Established in 2006, it’s just one example of why we pride ourselves with our “any problem we can fix” formula, led by myself, founder and industry expert, David Coughlin.
+It’s just one example of why we pride ourselves with our “any problem we can fix” formula, led by myself, founder and industry expert, David Coughlin.

 Continue reading Landlord sells his tenanted property portfolio with National Residential for £500,000 in just 26 days